rclone/rclone/docs/content/commands/rclone_move.md

 Moves the contents of the source directory to the destination directory.
-Rclone will error if the source and destination overlap and the remote does not support a server side directory move operation.
+Rclone will error if the source and destination overlap and the remote does not support a server-side directory move operation.

-If no filters are in use and if possible this will server side move `source:path` into `dest:path`.
+If no filters are in use and if possible this will server-side move `source:path` into `dest:path`.
 After this `source:path` will no longer exist.

 Otherwise for each file in `source:path` selected by the filters (if any) this will move it into `dest:path`.
-If possible a server side move will be used, otherwise it will copy it (server side if possible) into `dest:path` then delete the original (if no errors on copy) in `source:path`.
+If possible a server-side move will be used, otherwise it will copy it (server-side if possible) into `dest:path` then delete the original (if no errors on copy) in `source:path`.